brain-slam/slam/README.md

 . texture: a class to manage properly vertex-level information.

-. plot: extension of Trimesh's pyglet viewer to visualize textures with colorbar.
+. plot: extension of pyglet and visbrain viewers to visualize slam objects

 ------------------